pratham-shah28/image-processing-final/README.md

 ```

 ## Running the script file
-Run the MainApp file, then enter the following command\
+Run the MainApp in text-based interface, then enter the following command:
 ```bash
 run "C:\Users\PrathamS\IdeaProjects\final assignment4\commands.txt"
 ```